ayyoung994/Benchmarking-AlphaFold_JCIM/analysis/01_5FWJ_holo/01_global_stability_analysis/raw_outputs/README.md

-# Raw Outputs
+# Processed Outputs

-This folder contains raw `.xvg` files generated directly from the `01_5FWJ_holo` global stability analysis workflow.
+This directory contains processed output files for the `01_5FWJ_holo` global stability analysis workflow.

 ## Current contents

-At present, this directory includes raw output files for the three MD replicas from the following analyses:
+- `global_debug_5FWJ_holo.csv`
+  Debug table containing processed values extracted from replica-level `.xvg` analysis outputs for inspection and quality control.

+- `global_summary_5FWJ_holo.csv`
+  Summary table containing the final global stability statistics for the 5FWJ_holo system.

+## Source data

+The processed CSV files in this directory were generated from replica-level raw analysis outputs in `.xvg` format, including metrics such as:

 - Cα RMSD
 - Cα RMSF